Kimserey/BlogArchive/20170729_primeng_tree.md

       ];
     }

+    // will be removed
     return [];
   }
 ```

 ### 2.3 If existing folder => recursively reduce

+Lastly if the folder already exists, we know that the file will be under an existing folder already within the `nodes`.
+So we iterate over all `nodes` and when found, reduce the rest of the path together with the current children of the node.

 ```
 reducePath = (nodes: TreeNode[], path: string) => {